RunfangLin/LPBF-CuCrZr/README.md

 ### Density-model evaluation

-Section 6 of my PhD proposal reports a held-out R² of approximately 0.89 and an RMSE of 0.34 percentage points. **That value is not an independent performance estimate and should not be used.**
+The original capstone workflow reported a held-out R² of approximately 0.89 and an RMSE of 0.34 percentage points. **That value is not an independent performance estimate and should not be used.**

 The original workflow compared 93,750 candidate configurations against the